18th century dancers

 Who are the CIECD?

 The Central Illinois English Country Dancers are a group of local dancers who do English Country and Early American dances.
-We are affiliated with the Country Dance and Song Society and the the Urbana Park District and we hold monthly dances at the Phillips Recreation Center at 505 W. Stoughton in Urbana.
-(MAP) We also hold special dances twice a year, a Christmas Ball in December and a Playford Ball in June.
-In the summer we often have a pool party and dance in the water.
+We are affiliated with the Country Dance and Song Society.
+We hold monthly dances at the Mansfield United Methodist Church, 200 East Illinois St., Mansfield, IL.
+(DIRECTIONS) We may also hold special dances and balls at various times of the year.
 Our dances are primarily social and recreational.
 All dances will be taught and we always have live music provided by our band, The Flatland Consort.
 Partners, costumes and experience are not necessary.
+Beginners are always welcome.
 Wear comfortable clothes and shoes.
 Some dancers like to dress in period costume at the balls.
 This can be fun and is encouraged, but is certainly not required.
-No admission will be charged at our regular monthly dances, but we do ask for a $2.00 donation to raise the fee for the use of the hall.
+Admission at our regular monthly dance is typically $5.00.
+There may be a higher admission charge for special events.

 CIECD Email List

 To receive the latest news on CIECD activities you may want to subscribe to the CIECD email list.
-We have a Yahoo!
-Groups email list.
-Visit the group web site or subscribe below.
-Contact ciecd-list-owner@centralillinoisecd.org if you have any trouble with the list or if you wish to be added to the list without creating a Yahoo account.
+We have a Groups.io email list.
+Visit the list web site or subscribe below.
+Contact ciecd-list-owner@centralillinoisecd.org if you have any trouble with the list or if you wish to be invited to join the list.

 CIECD on Facebook